 - A case study involving the quarantine and recall of a product.

 - Ensuring that products are safe and fit for purpose.

 To ensure safety CaPA oversee the resolution of all product complaints which have caused, or pose risk of, patient or user harm.

-Where a product fault is identified with an item supplied by NHS Supply Chain we ask customers to log the details with our Customer Service team (See our Useful Links 🔗 section for Customer Service Contact details).
+Where a product fault is identified with an item supplied by NHS Supply Chain we ask customers to log the details via our Product Complaint Form (See our Useful Links 🔗 section to access the form).

 All product complaints are flagged to CaPA for investigation.
 CaPA risk score all complaints and where a user safety complaint is identified as high risk or very high risk, a Safety InteRvENtion (SIREN) Team are bought together to mitigate potential for reoccurrence.
 For complaints that are identified as very high risk, CaPA will notify the MHRA and NHS England and NHS Improvement (NHSEI).

 All other product complaints are reviewed by CaPA safety specialists on an ongoing basis to monitor any changes to the number of product complaints in each specific product area.

 It is the expectation of CaPA that all safety related complaints are fully resolved, which includes looking at wider trends and patterns to ensure that all necessary corrective actions are put into place to prevent further occurrence.

 In addition, our assurance process expects that our Category Tower Service Providers (CTSPs) show a commitment to ongoing improvement by using the intelligence generated from customer complaints to inform decision making about future product ranges.